 Chemical Sunscreens

-Instead, try: Mineral sunscreens like Sun Bum, Supergoop, Earth Mama, and Coola
+Instead, try: Mineral sunscreens like Sun Bum, Supergoop, or Earth Mama

 Cosmetics